Quaker Housing Trust Limited

 Overview

-The Quaker Housing Trust Limited, established in 1967, is a charitable foundation providing grants and interest-free loans to small charitable organizations delivering secure, appropriate and affordable rented housing.
-With annual expenditure of £130,911 (2024), the Trust focuses on supporting housing projects for vulnerable people during transitional periods.
+The Quaker Housing Trust Limited, established in 1967, is a charitable foundation providing grants and interest-free loans to small charitable organisations delivering secure, appropriate and affordable rented housing.
+The Trust focuses on supporting housing projects for vulnerable people during transitional periods.
 Operating from Quaker values, they use a unique decision-making approach through their volunteer Council of Management.
-The Trust has made 52 grants and loans in the past five years, though grant-making was suspended for much of 2021 due to pandemic disruptions.
+Grant-making was suspended for much of 2021 due to pandemic disruptions.

 Funding Priorities